Top 10 big data and analytics predictions for 2017

 7. CMOs must evolve

 CMOs have traditionally held the keys to the data analytics castle.
 But if they don’t evolve, they could be out.
-For some, that evolution will be a tall order, as they will be tasked with both designing more satisfying customer experiences, while also mastering technology and analytics to deliver contextually rich experiences, according to Forrester's 2017 customer predictions report.
+For some, that evolution will be a tall order, as they will be tasked with both designing more satisfying customer experiences, while also becoming a technology and analytics pro to deliver contextually rich experiences, according to Forrester's 2017 customer predictions report.

 Some brand-focused CMOs have been uncomfortable taking on the full mantle of technology, analytics, and customer experience (CX) programs, the report states.
 Likewise, analytics-focused CMOs have been uncomfortable developing engaging customer experiences.
 Maintaining the status quo is risky.
 “We predict that CEOs will exit at least 30 percent of their CMOs for not mustering the blended skill set needed to drive digital business transformation, design exceptional personalized experiences, and propel growth,” according to the Forrester report.

 8. Data analytics go vertical